Does your ageing laptop need a boost? We reveal the tweaks and upgrades that will give your portable Windows notebook a new lease of life.

 4. Use a Windows cleanup tool

-Your first point of call when wanting to speed up a laptop is to use software that trawls through the disc drive looking for all the files and folders you never use.
+Your first point of call when wanting to speed up a laptop is to use software that trawls through the disk drive looking for all the files and folders you never use.

 Data, such as web browser caches, temporary files, cookies and such like, can clog up your laptop, making it run slowly.
 One program that’s been around for years is CCleaner.